Dynamic Batch Learning in High-Dimensional Sparse Linear Contextual Bandits: Introduction

 Driven by a pressing need to achieve effective personalization in this challenging regime, an emerging line of work~\citep{wang2018minimax,kim2019doubly, bastani2020online} has developed algorithms and established regret guarantees, where regret measures the performance difference between the cumulative reward generated by the algorithm and that achieved by an optimal policy (if the underlying model were known).
-This line of work has exploited the fact that the underlying linear model is sparse in order to achieve regret bounds that scale gracefully with $s_0$, which is much smaller than the ambient dimension $d$.
-For instance, under further margin conditions (where a gap between the optimal action and suboptimal actions can be identified with positive probability and where regret logarithmic in $T$ is thus possible), \cite{bastani2020online} has adopted a forced-sampling exploration scheme (adapted from~\cite{goldenshluger2013linear}) that is used jointly with the LASSO estimator, and established a $O\big(s_0^2 (\log d + \log T)^2\big)$ regret bound. \cite{wang2018minimax} used the same forced-sampling exploration scheme, but with a different minimax concave penalty weighted LASSO estimator and obtained the $O\big(s_0^2 (\log d + s_0)\log T \big)$ regret bound, an improvement if $s_0$ is not much larger compared to $\log T$ and/or $\log d$.
-Additionally, when no margin condition exists (in which case dependence on $T$ is at best $\Omega(\sqrt{T})$), the recent paper~\cite{kim2019doubly} has constructed a doubly-robust LASSO estimator based algorithm (with uniform sampling exploration) that achieves $\tilde{O}(s_0 \sqrt{T})$ regret under a quite restrictive noise assumption (the sub-Guassian constant needs to converge to $0$ at a particular rate).
-Additionally, several earlier works~\citep{carpentier2012bandit, abbasi2013online} also studied high-dimensional linear contextual bandits but did not use LASSO based methods: they are either restricted to specialized settings---special action set structure and non-standard noise in \cite{carpentier2012bandit}---or obtained regret bounds that are worse\footnote{In \cite{abbasi2013online}, a $\tilde{O}(\sqrt{s_0 d T})$ regret bound is obtained; although the contexts there can be arbitrary rather than stochastic.} than $\tilde{\Theta}(\sqrt{dT})$.
-Taken together, these developments provided interesting insights for online learning in the high-dimensional regime.
+This line of work has exploited the fact that the underlying linear model is sparse in order to achieve regret bounds that scale gracefully with $s_0$ (much smaller than the ambient dimension $d$).
+For instance, under further margin conditions (where a gap between the optimal action and suboptimal actions can be identified with positive probability and where regret logarithmic in $T$ is thus possible), \cite{bastani2020online} has developed a forced-sampling exploration scheme that is used jointly with the LASSO estimator, and established a $O\big(s_0^2 \cdot (\log d + \log T)^2\big)$ regret bound.
+Building on~\cite{bastani2020online}, \cite{wang2018minimax} then subsequently\footnote{A preprint of~\cite{bastani2020online} occurred prior to \cite{wang2018minimax}.} used the same forced-sampling exploration scheme, but with a different minimax concave penalty weighted LASSO estimator and obtained the $O\big(s_0^2 \cdot (\log d + s_0) \cdot \log T \big)$ regret bound, an improvement if $s_0$ is not much larger compared to $\log T$ and/or $\log d$.
+When no margin condition exists (in which case dependence on $T$ is at best $\Omega(\sqrt{T})$),~\citet{kim2019doubly} has constructed a doubly-robust LASSO estimator based algorithm (with uniform sampling exploration) that achieves $\tilde{O}(s_0 \sqrt{T})$ regret.
+Additionally, several earlier works~\citep{carpentier2012bandit, abbasi2013online} also studied high-dimensional linear contextual bandits but did not use LASSO based methods: they are either restricted to specialized settings---special action set structure and nonstandard noise in \cite{carpentier2012bandit}---or obtained regret bounds that are worse\footnote{In \cite{abbasi2013online}, a $\tilde{O}(\sqrt{s_0 d T})$ regret bound is obtained; although the contexts there can be arbitrary rather than stochastic.} than $\tilde{\Theta}(\sqrt{dT})$.
+Taken together, these developments represent fruitful inroads into the high-dimensional regimes that intelligently exploited sparsity for practical benefits.